Diets for Cavalier King Charles Spaniels

 So, if you cannot prepare your dogs' food at home, we recommend that you feed biologically appropriate commercially-prepared frozen or canned dog foods with ingredients which are primarily human-grade* real meats, followed by fresh vegetables.
 Biologically appropriate dog foods are often rich in protein or meat-first in their ingredient listings, and low in carbohydrates or preferably grain-free.
 Then add to those meals, cardiac supplements designed to keep the dogs' hearts strong.
 Canned foods we like include Merrick Thanksgiving Day Dinner and Merrick Cowboy Cookout.

 * "Human-grade" means that the food has been subject to USDA inspections and is deemed edible by humans.
 It therefore does not consist of "by-products" from rendering plants, diseased animals, road kill, or rendered "animal fat".

 In a video primer on how to tell if a particular dog food is wrong for the species, here is Dr. Karen Becker explaining how to interpret the ingredients list on a bag of dog food.

 Obesity is the most common nutritional disease in dogs and can lead to a range of illnesses and diseases.
-Cavalier King Charles spaniels are pre-disposed to obesity, according to evidence garnered in a 1986 veterinary research study of dogs in the United Kingdom and confirmed more recently in a 2007 report and a 2013 presentation.
+Cavalier King Charles spaniels are pre-disposed to obesity, according to evidence garnered in a 1986 veterinary research study of dogs in the United Kingdom and confirmed more recently in a 2007 report and a 2013 presentation, among several others.

 Joseph Demers, DVM, CVA, CVH, a renowned holistic veterinarian, states: